sarmioe/tkkhs/README.md

 If you too afraid , Please download the index.html file for your computer.It really don't save anything.

-Only you know that , Yes?
+Only you know that , Right?

 [Link to website](https://867678.xyz/tkkhs)